Lollipop Luxury

-Background
+Background and release

 Star announced in 2007 that he was going to be recording his first studio album, Beauty Killer.
 It was planned to be released in summer of 2008, but was pushed back to fall of 2009.
 During this time period, Star recorded "Lollipop Luxury" through his own record label, Popsicle Records.
 The song was written by Jeffree Star and Nico Hartikainen and produced by Smile Future.

 Star released the song on November 18, 2008, and it came out on Cupcakes Taste Like Violence on December 9, 2008.
 After the release, Star teamed up with Nicki Minaj to write the remix of "Lollipop Luxury."
 Star then released the song on his Myspace page not knowing that it would one day be on his studio album.
 Beauty Killer came out on September 22, 2009, with the song featuring Minaj.
 Due to Star not releasing a song in 2011, "Lollipop Luxury" featuring Minaj came out as a single on iTunes on June 16, 2011.